as/frame/README.md

 Refresh()
   Refresh recomputes the state of the frame from scratch.
 This is an expensive operation compared to redraw

+Paint(pt0, pt1 image.Point, col image.Image)
+  Paint paints the color col on the frame at points pt0-pt1.
+The result is a Z shaped fill consisting of at-most 3 rectangles.
+No text is redrawn.
 ```

 ## Examples